Guide to Commencement Weekend

 Reserve Lodging Early

 Make room reservations well in advance.
 Seasoned Deerfield parents know that lodging in Deerfield and the surrounding area fills up early for the Memorial Day weekend.
 Since many hotels start taking reservations a year out, parents of juniors often check websites at the end of the school year to reserve their spot for the following year’s commencement.
-The Deerfield Inn takes reservations two years in advance, and Memorial weekend is the first to fill up.
+The Deerfield Inn takes reservations two years in advance, and Memorial weekend is the first to fill.
 You’ll find plenty of choices in the area by searching for rooms in the 01342 zip code, or checking DA’s Lodging page.

 Send out Invitations and Announcements